Korean Studies

 Admission to the bachelor's program does not require any Korean language skills.

 However, if you are majoring in Korean studies, you must take part in a preparatory course.
-This is a one-week intensive course that takes place one week BEFORE the start of the lecture period.
+This is a one-week intensive course (see above under "When does the program start?") that takes place one week BEFORE the start of the lecture period (October 14th, 2024).
 In this week you will learn the Korean alphabet Han’gŭl (Hangeul).

 Unfortunately, I cannot take part in the preparatory course, but I cannot speak the Korean alphabet either.
 What happens now?